wp-plugins/slicknav-mobile-menu/readme.txt

  - Menu Label, MENU is default

- - Parent links, true or false, whether a parent link is clickable to a page or just expands subselection
+ - Parent links, true or false, whether a parent link that has a submenu is clickable to a page

  - Open/close Menu speed option